-After unanimous, bipartisan approval at the committee level, the Maryland House of Delegates passed, by an overwhelming 200-9 margin, legislation to establish a simple and seamless system for obtaining health coverage.
+Broad bipartisan majorities in the Maryland Senate and House, by margins of 46-0 and 119-12, have approved legislation to establish a simple and seamless system for obtaining health coverage.
 Under the bill, an uninsured Marylander can start the enrollment process by simply checking a box on their state income tax return.
 That single step will let the state’s health care exchange determine eligibility for free or low-cost health insurance, based on information in the tax return.
 Those who qualify for Medicaid will be enrolled automatically.
 When people qualify for private coverage, the exchange will reach out and help them sign up for a plan that works for their family.

 More uninsured consumers can be reached through income-tax filing than in any other setting.
 The Urban Institute estimated that income tax returns are filed by more than 7 in 10 uninsured Marylanders who qualify for help paying for coverage.
 Roughly 360,000 Marylanders are uninsured, many of whom do not know that financial help is available.
 Maryland’s Easy Enrollment Health Program (MEEHP) uses the tax system to open an easy pathway to health insurance for these families, including:

 - 15,000 uninsured children and 35,000 uninsured adults who qualify for zero-premium health insurance through Medicaid;